Leo Tolstoy

 The support that the rich openly provide to the poor is, at best, an act of courtesy, but in no way that of charity.
 A person asks: how do I get to so-and-so place?
 Courtesy demands we stop and tell him.
 Another asks us to give him 5 kopeks, or 5 rubles, or 50 rubles.
 If we have 5 kopeks to spare, or rubles, or tens of rubles, we should give them to him, and this will also be a case of courtesy, but this deed would have nothing in common with charity.

 Material charity is only good when it is a sacrifice.
-Only then does the one receiving a material gift receive a spiritual gift as well.
+Only then does the one receiving a material gift receive a spiritual gift also.

-If it is a surplus rather than a sacrifice, then it only irritates the recipient.
+If it is a surplus rather than a sacrifice, then it only irritates the receiver.